YasserIsmail/classification-a-satellite-image/README.md

-# classification a satellite image-Sentinel-2- using Random Forest algorithm
+# classification a satellite image-Sentinel-2- using machine learning algorithms
 # 1.Importing libraries